Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take febuxostat:

-Possible symptoms of allergic reactions may include:
+Possible symptoms of allergic reactions could be:

 Your doctor may decide to permanently discontinue treatment with febuxostat.

-If necessary, your doctor will prescribe other medications to prevent or treat gout attack symptoms (such as joint pain and swelling).
+If necessary, your doctor will prescribe other medications to prevent or treat the symptoms of attacks (such as pain and joint swelling).

-Your doctor may perform blood tests to check that your liver is functioning normally.
+Your doctor may perform blood tests to check that your liver is working normally.

 Children and adolescents

-Febuxostat with other medications
+Taking Febuxostat with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, including those obtained without a prescription.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-Be aware that you may experience dizziness, drowsiness, blurred vision, numbness, or tingling during treatment, so if this occurs, do not drive or operate machinery.
+Be aware that you may experience dizziness, drowsiness, blurred vision, and numbness or tingling during treatment, so if this happens, do not drive or operate machinery.

-Febuxostat Tecnigen contains sodium
+Febuxostat TecniGen contains sodium

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Gout